hchen605/TabCNN/README.md

 ### 0. Requirements

-This project was made to be run with Python 2.7.
+This project was made to be run with Python 2.7 -> Python 3.9.
 You should have the following libraries/packages installed:
 * numpy 1.19
 * scipy 1.7
 * pandas 1.3